MiguelGarcia5605/EasyConsoleInput/README.md

 ## How To Import Library Into A Project
 1. Import the com/InputLib folder into your project.
-2. use 'import com.InputLib.Input' in your project file
+2. Use 'import com.InputLib.Input' in your project file